• Home

 Hiking Lowlights: Light rain which made trail slippery in places, the long descent, and saying goodbye to our crew.

-Our Mt.
-Kilimanjaro Hiking Team
+Our Mount Kilimanjaro Hiking Team

 We had a fabulous climbing team that was put together through Amani Afrika.
 It was a big crew consisting of a head guide, an assistant guide, one cook, and 11 porters.
 Godwin Temba, the owner of Amani Afrika, actually drove us from our hotel in Arusha to the gate and helped make sure everything was in order for our climb.
-This more personal touch helps differentiate Amnai Afrika from many other trekking companies.
+This more personal touch helps differentiate Amani Afrika from many other trekking companies.

 Anwary was our good-natured and knowledgeable assistant guide.
 He accompanied us on all the hikes and often ate meals with us and was second in charge of the crew after Salim.
 Anwary was always smiling and knows the names of a seemingly endless number of plants and animals in Swahili, English, and Latin.
 Both guides spoke good English and were happy to teach us some words and phrases in Swahili.
 Ethan’s favorite phrase he learned was poa kichizi kama ndizi which translates to “crazy cool (or good) like a banana”.